 This vintage ad has a photo of something called "Sugar-Frosted Dainties."
-To get the recipe, one would have had to write to Knox for the recipe and I didn't do that because, well, I was born before this ad ran.
+To get the recipe, one would have had to write to Knox for the recipe and I didn't do that because, well, I was born after this ad ran.

 However, I recently found a neat little recipe that makes homemade gum drops that look just like the Sugar-Frosted Dainties.

 The recipe is very easy and the results are a delight.
 I'm making lots and lots of them as Chrsitmas gifts this year.

 Homemade Gum Drops

 3/4 cup apple juice